ledgerscope/xero-python/README.md

 - Login to your Ledgerflow developer [dashboard](https://flow.ledgerscope.com/Partner/App) and create an API application
 - Copy the credentials from your API app and store them using a secure ENV variable strategy
 - Decide the [neccesary scopes](https://developer.xero.com/documentation/oauth2/scopes) for your app's functionality
-- The source accounting software values are 1004 to return QuickBooks Online data and 1009 to return Sage Business Cloud Accounting data
+- The source accounting software values are 1004 to return QuickBooks Online data and 1009 to return Sage Accounting data

 # Installation
 To install this SDK in your project: